kkmhogen/KBeaconDemo_Android/README.md

 ## 2. Android demo
 To make your development easier, we have two android demos in github.
 They are:
-* eddystonedemo: The app can scan KBeacon devices and configure Eddystone URL, TLM, UID related parameters. this SDK are introduced with reference to this demo.
+* eddystonedemo: The app can scan KBeacon devices and configure Eddystone URL, TLM, UID related parameters.
+This SDK are introduced with reference to this demo.
 * ibeacondemo: The app can scan KBeacon devices and configure iBeacon related parameters.